hfolcot/lyrics-finder/README.md

 lyrics and so a custom error has been added for those which do not have a lyrics_body key within the result.

+assets/js/spec.js was created and run in order to check the functionality of resetPage();
+this test was successful.
+In order to ensure the test script was correct the function was edited to include text within the results container, at which point the test failed.

 Each stage of testing was re-done after any new functionality changes.

 To be tested: